 - Efficiency.
-You want an air conditioner that has an efficiency right for you.
+You want an air conditioner that has an efficiency that is right for you.

-Efficiency is not the only factor in air conditioner performance, I always like to teach customers about comfortability.
+Efficiency is not the only factor in air conditioner performance; I always like to teach customers about comfortability.
 Comfortability is just as important as efficiency, in my opinion.
-Having an oversized or undersized unit can be uncomfortable, as an oversized system will be blowing too much air and achieving set point too soon then restarting shortly thereafter, causes you and the thermostat to cool off too much then when the unit shuts off the room seems to warm up quickly.
+Having an oversized or undersized unit can be uncomfortable, as an oversized system will be blowing too much air and achieving set point too soon then restarting shortly thereafter, causing you and the thermostat to cool off too much — when the unit shuts off, the room seems to warm up quickly.
 Having a properly sized system allows the system to have proper run times resulting in proper air temperature and moisture.
 Improper ventilation will also result in poor performance.

-- Also take into consideration blower type; PSC motor (least efficient, but cheapest), constant torque (inexpensive and efficient), variable speed (expensive yet performs the best)
+- Take into consideration blower type: PSC motor (least efficient, but cheapest), constant torque (inexpensive and efficient), variable speed (expensive yet performs the best).

-- Condenser fan motor; PSC cheapest and least quality. constant speed, affordable, less parts to replace, and better quality along with efficiency
+- Condenser fan motor; PSC cheapest and least quality.
+Constant speed, affordable, fewer parts to replace, and better quality along with efficiency.

-- Why do you want a certain efficiency; are you trying to make your money back by operation, if so buying an expensive high efficiency system will take a very long time to pay back the difference between the cost of a basic efficiency system and the high efficiency.
-A high efficiency system will cost less to run, however is much more expensive at the initial cost.
+- Why do you want a certain efficiency; are you trying to make your money back by operation?
+If so, buying an expensive high efficiency system will take a very long time to pay back the difference between the cost of a basic efficiency system and the high efficiency.
+A high efficiency system will cost less to run, but is much more expensive at the initial cost.

 In short, the least expensive system has a lower initial cost, yet will be less comfortable.
-A medium efficiency is not as affordable yet is more comfortable.
-And high efficiency is the most expensive but saves the most while supplying the most comfort.
+A medium efficiency system is not as affordable yet is more comfortable.
+A high efficiency system is the most expensive but saves the most while supplying the most comfort.

 HERE IS MY TOP 10 SYSTEM MANUFACTURER LIST.
 Note: this list is for traditional central HVAC systems.